Are you a new teacher? Do you know a new teacher, or do you have new teachers on your staff this year?

 The list is based on research on teacher attrition, input from respected colleagues and my own personal experience.

 Don’t believe everything you’ve been told.
 Some university courses promote popular teaching theories that have little grounding in evidence at all.
 That doesn’t mean that everything you know is wrong but be very aware that you do not know it all.
-Instead, you should be open to new ideas, including those from senior colleagues.
+Instead, as a new teacher, you should be open to new ideas, including those from senior colleagues.
 At the same time, you should base your decisions on what works – not what is popular.

 Teaching is hard work.
 It can also be an incredibly rewarding experience.
 However, if you are going to complain about long days, longer meetings or working for large chunks of your holidays, then teaching isn’t for you.
 Accepting this upfront will lead to a far more contented career.